Home / Feros Talks Podcast / Unsaid, Untold / How to live life one-handed

 Mark 06:31

-Well, a mental attitude is a daily goal thing, I guess, mental is learning to cope.
-And I get [phonetic] very frustrated and people do in many situations.
-And sometimes it’s taking a setback or turning off with people’s lifestyle all today [phonetic 07:02].
-It’s not only the lunch break, or whatever it’s all readily.
-But what I do and one wants to does is, she has someone, I am me time I call her me time.
+Well, a mental attitude is a difficult thing, I guess, it’s learning to cope.
+And I get very frustrated and people do in many situations.
+And sometimes it’s taking a setback or turning off.
+With people’s lifestyle all today it’s not only the lunch break, or whatever it’s all readily.
+But what I do and what my wife does does is, she has someone, I have me time I call it me time.
 And I see you don’t have to be gone.
 But it does help your mental capacity to grow in it and then see things.

 Chantelle Ellem 07:30